• Skip to primary navigation

 Let me introduce you to a food you need to enjoy and know how to make: the galette.
 A galette is typically a rustic pie and can be sweet or savory.
 An apple galette is delicious (and way easier to make than apple pie) in the fall, and a Galette de Pomme de Terre, or Potato Galette, is a popular savory one.
 In France, galettes can be any range of styles as far as the crust or dough.
 There can be a typical crust, almost like a deep-dish pizza all the way to a free-form one that is almost like a pancake.
 As often happens, recipes evolve, and this one, a modern Potato Galette, has no crust at all.
 But the pie shape and layering of the potatoes tracks with the historical galette.

 This Potato Galette will be your new favorite for a weeknight or an occasion with guests.
-It’s simple to construct, fairly quick to cook, beautiful in its presentation, versatile for vegetarians and vegans, and oh yeah, mouthwateringly tasty!
+It’s simple to construct, fairly quick to cook, beautiful in its presentation, vegetarian friendly, and oh yeah, mouthwateringly tasty!
 Cut into slices like a pie, each slice is comprised of layers of potatoes that cut easily with just a fork.
 The buttery, pillowy inner layers are soft and rich while the top layer is nicely browned with just a hint of crisp and crunch.

 How to Make Ahead and Store?